bolindoesros/loki_sim/docs/install_as_developer.md

 4. Unity sometimes makes changes to a lot of files which are not related to your feature or bug fix.
 Please do not commit these, unless you are sure that they are related to your feature or bug fix.
 If you are unsure, please ask the project manager.

-5. Be aware which scripts/components/prefabs should be created in the main project (`UnityAuvSim`) and which should be created in the packages (e.g., `UnitySensors`).
+5. Be aware which scripts/components/prefabs should be created in the main project (`UnityMDS`) and which should be created in the packages (e.g., `UnitySensors`).
 If you are unsure, please ask the project manager.